Skip to content

 Methods of cover crop destruction

-Methods of cover crop destruction vary considerably.
-The best approach depends on the soil type, cover crop choice and the establishment system for the following crop.
+There are various ways to terminate cover crops.
+The best approach depends on the soil type, cover crop choice, growth (canopy size and type of growth), equipment, objectives and the establishment system for the following crop in the spring.

 Use this information as a guide to help you identify what is most likely to work on your farm.
 Be aware that a trial-and-error approach will still be needed to achieve good results.